mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

   "${APP_USER}:${NGINX_GROUP}" "$GCS_MOUNT_ROOT"
 ```

 `gcsfuse` requires an existing directory that the launching user can write to.
-Standard users don't have write access to the `/mnt` directory, so the `Dockerfile` creates the `/mnt/gcsfuse` directory as the `root` user and `chown`s it so that the demo app system account and the nginx system account can both write to it.
+Standard users don't have write access to the `/mnt` directory, so the `Dockerfile` creates the `/mnt/gcsfuse` directory as the `root` user and `chown`s it so that the demo app system account and the Nginx system account can both write to it.

 There are some more interesting changes to the `CMD` portion of the `Dockerfile` which defines what the Docker container does at runtime (after the image is built):